GeoKnow/TripleGeo/README.md

 <li>Package as a jar (with ant):<br/>
 <code>ant package</code>
 </li>
 <li>The current distribution comes with a dummy configuration file <code>options.conf</code>.
-This file contains indicative values for the most important properties.
+This file contains indicative values for the most important properties when accessing data from ESRI shapefiles or a spatial DBMS.
 Self-contained brief instructions can guide you into the extraction process.</li>
-<li>Run the jar file from the command line in 2 alternative modes, depending on the input data source (of course, you should change the directory separator to the one your OS understands, e.g. ":" in the case of *nix systems):</li>
+<li>Run the jar file from the command line in several alternative modes, depending on the input data source (of course, you should change the directory separator to the one your OS understands, e.g. ":" in the case of *nix systems):</li>
 <ul>
 <li>In case that triples will be extracted from ESRI shapefiles, and assuming that binaries are bundled together in <code>triplegeo.jar</code>, give a command like this:</br>
 <code>java -cp "./lib/*;./build/jars/triplegeo.jar" eu.geoknow.athenarc.triplegeo.ShpToRdf options.conf</code></li>